kesler20/sofia_finance/README.md

 # Sofia Finance 💵🍃
-> This is an app that helps you plan annual budgets in advance.
+> This is an app that helps you plan annual budgets in advance deployed [here](https://kesler20.github.io/sofia_finance/)

 ![Application UI](docs/App%20UI.png)